-The proposed program will offer college classes at a lowered cost and meet a need in our service area.
-The program targets high school students who have an interest in acquiring an associate degree while pursuing a high school diploma.
-Not only will successful completion of the program reduce the time to complete a college degree and cost of higher education, this program also starts student on their path in an environment where they have added support systems in place.
+The proposed dual credit expansion will meet a pressing need in our service area by targeting high school students who have an interest in acquiring career skills while pursuing Restaurant Supervision Level 1 Certificate.
+Not only will successful completion of the program reduce the time to complete a college degree and cost of higher education, this program provides an avenue for students who desire workforce training to forge a road to apprenticeship opportunities in the skilled trades.

-Instructional delivery will be accomplished through a combination of face-to-face and fully online instruction offered at the high school campus.
+Instructional delivery will be accomplished through a face-to-face instruction offered at the high school.